kuzutsu/tsuzuku/README.md

 * Before 2019 ([`year:<2019`](https://kuzutsu.github.io/tsuzuku/?query=year%253A%253C2019))

 ### Mass change status
-Click on thumbnails to select
+Click on thumbnail to select

-On desktop, hold `Shift` to select range
+To select range, hold `Shift` on desktop or hold down thumbnail on mobile

 ### List layout
 Click on image icon to toggle